ustaxcourt/ef-cms/README.md

 # Electronic Filing / Case Management System

-An as-yet-unnamed project by the [U.S. Tax Court](https://ustaxcourt.gov/), creating an open-source EF-CMS, which began in October 2018.
+The [U.S. Tax Court](https://ustaxcourt.gov/) currently uses a non-web-based legacy case management system operated through several, disparate desktop applications installed on individual workstations.
+Flexion was awarded a competitive bid in October 2018 to develop and deploy a new web-based electronic filing and case management system that would provide a single integrated point to handle all communication, documentation, and task workflows associated with moving a case through the Court from inception to completion.
+The new system would allow the public to file new cases, track them, and submit additional information about their cases through a secure online portal, instead of the current mail-based, paper petitioning process.
+It also provides the Court with the means to transfer most of their paper-based processes and workflows into easier, more efficient online ones.

 Work is not yet in production, so `master` does not deploy.
-For background, see [the RFQ to procure agile software development services](https://github.com/ustaxcourt/case-management-rfq).
+For additional background, see [the RFQ to procure agile software development services](https://github.com/ustaxcourt/case-management-rfq).

 #### develop